There Is Nothing Like Yogurt Based Summer Coolants!

-Yogurt based drinks are popular in many cultures for their health benefits, cooling effect on body and of course deliciousness.
+Yogurt drink variations are popular in many cultures for their health benefits, cooling effect on body and of course deliciousness.
 Yogurt is a staple in Persian kitchens and influence of Persian culinary traditions is very strong on South Asian food and drinks.

 Doogh, or the Persian Yogurt Drink, feels so familiar to taste buds for the very same reason.
 It’s quite like the salty lassi but with an added boost of freshness and fizz from mint and club soda.

 Move towards Afghanistan and the recipes add cucumber as well to the same Irani Doogh.
 I always add cucumber because I think it enhances the taste and texture and improves the status of the drink as a coolant.

 Doogh – A Simple Solution for Simmering Summer:

 With days getting warm pretty fast, we love to include this drink in our lunch routine.
 Also it’s great to serve in outdoor parties, BBQs and picnics.
 Doogh is cool, simple and a lot more delicious than any smoothie I have ever tasted!
 Skip adding soda if you are not keen on fizz or want to avoid it for health reasons, instead simply add water.

 3 cups water

 2 tablespoons dried mint or 1/4 cup fresh mint

 1 cup club soda (optional)